Monday, October 28, 2024

 LOVED IT!!

-WHO LOVES YOU BEST by Marilyn Simon Rothstein - review will be on October 15.
+WHO LOVES YOU BEST by Marilyn Simon Rothstein - review is in the book's title.

 A lovely, change-of-pace read...don't miss it.